SS Kommandøren: Sinking

 During the night of 29 March 1945, Kommandøren was docked at the remains of Søndre Nykirkekai in Bergen.
 At around 01:00 the ship was struck by one of two torpedoes accidentally fired by a German torpedo boat anchored on the opposite side of Vågen bay.
 The torpedo explosion threw debris from Kommandøren over a wide area, and left the ship lying on the harbour bed.
 Only the mast and a section of the bow remained above water.
 The midship and aft sections of the ship were completely destroyed by the torpedo.
 The only crew member on board at the time, Able Seaman Alf Larsen, was killed in the incident.

 Before discovering that the incident had been caused by the accidental launch of two torpedoes by a drunken German crewman on the E-boat S-13, the German authorities in Bergen launched a search for saboteurs in the city.
 Kommandøren was the only total loss suffered by Fylkesbaatane i Sogn og Fjordane (the formerly named Nordre Bergenhus Amts Dampskibe) during the Second World War.

-The wreck of Kommandøren was raised in April 1946 and towed to Kjøkkelvik in Askøy.
+The wreck of Kommandøren was raised in April 1946 and towed to Kjøkkelvik in Askøy Municipality.
 Kommandøren was sold for scrap in November 1946.